 These commonly stopped medications can be remembered as ‘CHOW’.

 - Clopidogrel – stopped 7 days prior to surgery due to bleeding risk.
-Aspirin and dipyridamole can both be continued and minimal effect on surgical bleeding
+Aspirin and other anti-platelets can often be continued and minimal effect on surgical bleeding

 - Hypoglycaemics – see ‘Diabetes Mellitus’ below